sangupta/ps/README.md

 * Design a CRON scheduler
 * Design an object-pool or a connection-pool
 * Design an email-delivery system like Mailchimp
+* Design a CDN
+* Design a S3 parallel

 ### Others